greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/config_params/guc-list.html.md

 > **Note** The `gp_resgroup_memory_query_fixed_mem` server configuration parameter is enforced only when resource group-based resource management is active.

 Specifies a fixed amount of memory, in MB, reserved for all queries in a resource group **for the scope of a session**.
-When this parameter is set to `0`, the default, the `MEMORY_LIMIT` resource group attribute determines this memory limit instead.
+When this parameter is set to `0`, the default, the `MEMORY_QUOTA` resource group attribute determines this instead.

-While `MEMORY LIMIT` applies to queries across sessions, `gp_resgroup_memory_query_fixed_mem` overrides that limit at a session level.
+While `MEMORY_QUOTA` applies to queries across sessions, `gp_resgroup_memory_query_fixed_mem` overrides that limit at a session level.
 Thus, you can use this configuration parameter to adjust query memory budget for a particular session, on an ad hoc basis.

 The value of `gp_resgroup_memory_query_fixed_mem` must be lower than `max_statement_mem`.